DaemonArchangel/NeoPress/README.md

 # NeoPress
-A little Video Compression Algorithm Project written In Rust
+A little Vid Compression Algorithm Project written In Rust